danieldonoghue/vault-sync-operator/docs/VAULT-SETUP-GUIDE.md

 ## Kubernetes Authentication Configuration

-### Method 1: Configuration from Inside Cluster (Recommended)
+### Method 1: Configuration from Inside Cluster

-This method is most reliable for k3s and VM deployments:
+**Note**: This method can sometimes have permission issues.
+Method 2 below is more reliable.

 ```bash
 # Create a temporary pod with Vault CLI